tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Adventurer Feat

 The spell also deals +1d6 damage against an undamaged target.
-At 5th level that increases to +2d6 damage; at 8th level it increases to +4d6 damage.
+At champion tier that increases to +2d6 damage; at 8th level it increases to +4d6 damage.

 #### Champion Feat